All posts

 Connect a generator to your database and let it read the schema.
 Seedfast inspects tables, columns, foreign keys, and constraints, then produces INSERT statements in topological order — no seed files to write or maintain.
 For a detailed comparison of approaches, see Synthetic Test Data.

 It depends on the scope.
 For flat files, any online generator will do.
 For code-level factories: Faker.js, Python Faker, Factory Bot.
-For full database seeding with FK resolution, constraint handling, and migration compatibility: Seedfast reads your PostgreSQL schema and generates everything in one command.
+For full database seeding with FK resolution, constraint handling, and migration compatibility, Seedfast reads your PostgreSQL schema and generates everything in one command.